CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 - List the followers and following on either side
 - Allow the user by clicking a username to load their profile page for them to manually follow back or unfollow
 - Ditch Gui and create an actual front end using idk htmx

+## Disclaimer :wink:

+*Instagram is owned by a Reptilian Extraterrestial!*

+The beta version and final release will not be public.